-Stay vigilant to suspicious Emails or SMS
+Stay vigilant to suspicious Emails / SMS / Phone Call

 Do not logon to your ICBC (Asia) Online Banking Services or Mobile Banking through hyperlinks or QR Codes embedded in any suspicious emails, electronic communications (e.g. SMS messages, Whatsapp, Wechat, Facebook Messenger,etc.) or third party websites.
 You should always access our Online Banking Services by typing our Bank's official website address directly into your browser.

 Do not download or open any emails or its attachments from unknown senders, or reply or forward any suspicious emails.
 Delete emails from unknown senders immediately after receiving them.
 Such emails should also be permanently deleted from the "Trash Bin" of your email box.

 Please check the authenticity of the website URL when you conduct any transaction via online banking or mobile banking.

 When you receive unknown calls from fraudsters impersonating our Bank's staff and requesting your personal information for reactivate dormant account, redeeming prizes, claiming a refund or other reasons, do not share personal information, account details, online banking username or passwords to others.
 If you find any suspicious, please contact the Bank at (852) 218 95588 immediately and stay vigilant!

 How to identify phishing and fraudulent websites /emails/ phone call?

 Get into the habit of checking carefully for the email address of the senders such as a similar English spelling of email address.
 For example, the correct email address should be "" instead of "".